neoforged/Documentation/docs/resources/server/recipes/index.md

     // The runner to add to the data generator public static class Runner extends RecipeProvider.Runner {
-        // Get the parameters from GatherDataEvent.
-        public Runner(PackOutput output, CompletableFuture<HolderLookup.Provider> lookupProvider) {
+        // Get the parameters from the `GatherDataEvent`s. public Runner(PackOutput output, CompletableFuture<HolderLookup.Provider> lookupProvider) {
             super(output, lookupProvider);
         }